-Exploring the Canadian Maritimes The Canadian Maritimes are the eastern provinces of New Brunswick, Nova Scotia, Prince Edward Island and Newfoundland/Labrador.
-They have been on our bucket list of places to explore for a while.
-In summer 2018 my wife Lisa and I joined longtime friends Mark and Lori who recently joined us in retirement to do a month-long motorcycle camping trip to visit the Maritimes.
-Lisa and I used our 2015 Goldwing towing a Time-Out tent camper.
-Mark and Lori ride a 2012 Goldwing and tow a Time-Out camper.
+he Canadian Maritimes are the eastern provinces of New Brunswick, Nova Scotia, Prince Edward Island.
+Along with Newfoundland/Labrador, the Canadian Maritime Provinces have been on our bucket list of places to explore for a while.
+In summer 2018 my wife, Lisa, and I joined longtime friends Mark and Lori who recently joined us in retirement to do a month-long motorcycle camping trip to visit the Maritimes.
+Lisa and I used our 2015 Gold Wing towing a Time-Out tent camper.
+Mark and Lori ride a 2012 Gold Wing and towed a Time-Out camper.

-BASECAMP 1 - Bar Harbor Maine, July 3- July 4 Our first stop was a short stay at the Bar Harbor, Maine area.
-We wanted to visit the Acadia National Park plus we heard that Bar Harbor was a great place to spend the 4th of July.
-We first drove the park loop in the Acadia NP with many stops at scenic ocean overlooks and a visit to Cadillac Mountain.
-We had lunch at a very local roadside seafood diner.
+BASECAMP 1 - Bar Harbor, Maine, July 3-4 Our first stop was a short stay near the town of Bar Harbor, Maine.
+We wanted to visit Acadia National Park, plus we heard that Bar Harbor was a great place to spend the Fourth of July.
+We first drove the park loop with many stops at scenic ocean overlooks and a visit to Cadillac Mountain.
+We had lunch at a local roadside seafood diner.
 The lobster rolls and haddock sandwiches were excellent.
-We returned to basecamp, freshened up then parked our bikes and used the free Bar Harbor shuttle to head downtown for dinner.
+We returned to basecamp, freshened up, then parked our bikes and used the free Bar Harbor shuttle to head downtown for dinner.
 After dinner and a few drinks, we boarded a tour boat to view the coastline and then we anchored in the bay for an outstanding view of the Bar Harbor firework show.

+West Halifax, Nova Scotia, July 5-8

+Our second basecamp was set up at the West Halifax KOA.
+For our first day exploring Nova

+Bar Harbor.

-Lisa atop steep cliffs along the Maine coastline.
-BASECAMP 2 - West Halifax Nova Scotia, July 5 - July 8 Our second basecamp was setup at West Halifax KOA.
-For our first day exploring Nova Scotia we drove along the Nova Scotia side of Bay of Funday that separates Nova Scotia and New Brunswick.
+Scotia we drove along the Nova Scotia side of the Bay of Fundy that separates Nova Scotia and New Brunswick.
 The highest tide changes in the world occur in the Bay of Fundy.
 The difference between high and low tide can be as much as 50 feet.
 It is very common to see fishing boats sitting on the ocean floor during low tide waiting for the high tide to return to sea.
-On our second day, we were very lucky to score 4 tickets for a guided tour of Oak Island which is the location of "The Money Pit" recently made more famous by the History Channel series.
-After that very interesting tour guided by Curse of Oak Island star Charles Barkhouse, we drove along the southern coastline of Nova Scotia with stops at several lighthouses and had another great seafood lunch.
+On our second day, we were lucky to score four tickets for a guided tour of Oak Island, the location of the film "The Money Pit," recently made more famous by the History Channel series, "The Curse of Oak Island."
+After that very interesting tour, guided by the TV series star, Charles Barkhouse, we drove along the southern coastline of Nova Scotia with stops at several lighthouses and had another great seafood lunch.
 On our last day we broke camp and took a long drive along the northeast coast into the Cape Breton Island portion of Nova Scotia.
 We enjoyed a very scenic counterclockwise ride on the famous Cabot Trail.
-We ended the day by boarding the seven hour overnight ferry from Sydney, Nova Scotia to Port Aux Basque, Newfoundland.
+We ended the day by boarding the seven-hour overnight ferry from Sydney, Nova Scotia, to Port aux Basque, Newfoundland.